 The Faculty and the students are an international group, with education and work experience from across the world.
 This further increases learning and cultural exchanges, as students also learn to work effectively with people from different cultures.

 The degree has two streams in the first semester.
 Students with a background in economics or management will follow a set of courses which are designed to further build on these areas.
 Students without any background in economics and management will follow a set of courses which provide the understanding and fundamental insight into the management disciplines.
 From the second semester, the two streams will combine and continue to develop new insights into management processes.

-The last semester is a unique combination of academic rigor through the writing of a thesis and a piece of applied or consulting work - the field project - which is done in groups for a real company.
+The last semester is a unique combination of academic rigour through the writing of a thesis and a piece of applied or consulting work - the field project - which is done in groups for a real company.
 Instead of the field project, students can also decide to do an individual internship.